Using Form Data

 Submitting Form Data

-We can tell Vueform where to submit our data by setting endpoint
+We decide where to submit form data by setting endpoint

 and method